adc-trust-ai/trust-free/README.md

 ## License

-This software is provided under a Proprietary Binary-Only license.
 For detailed terms, please refer to the [LICENSE.txt](https://github.com/adc-trust-ai/trust-free/blob/main/LICENSE.txt) file, which is also included with the distribution.

 ## More Information